amashford/Project-Euler/README.md

 # Project-Euler

-To learn Python and develop my R and PowerShell ability I will complete some of the Project Euler problems.
+The aim of this project is to complete the first 10 Project Euler problems using Python, R and Powershell.

+This will help me develop the following skills:
+  -Python
+  -R
+  -PowerShell
+  -Git

+Link to Project Euler site below.

 https://projecteuler.net/